Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Abstract

 \section{Abstract}

-A common practice in deep learning consists of training large neural networks on massive datasets to perform accurately for different domains and tasks.
-While this methodology may work well in numerous application areas, it only applies across modalities due to a larger distribution shift in data captured using different sensors.
-This paper focuses on the problem of adapting a large object detection model to one or multiple modalities while being efficient.
-To do so, we propose ModTr as an alternative to the common approach of fine-tuning large models.
-ModTr consists of adapting the input with a small transformation network trained to minimize the detection loss directly.
-The original model can therefore work on the translated inputs without any further change or fine-tuning to its parameters.
-Experimental results on translating from IR to RGB images on two well-known datasets show that this simple ModTr approach provides detectors that can perform comparably or better than the standard fine-tuning without forgetting the original knowledge.
-This opens the doors to a more flexible and efficient service-based detection pipeline in which, instead of using a different detector for each modality, a unique and unaltered server is constantly running, where multiple modalities with the corresponding translations can query it.
-Code:~\url{https://github.com/heitorrapela/ModTr}.
+A common practice in deep learning involves training large neural networks on massive datasets to achieve high accuracy across various domains and tasks.
+While this approach works well in many application areas, it often fails drastically when processing data from a new modality with a significant distribution shift from the data used to pre-train the model.
+This paper focuses on adapting a large object detection model trained on RGB images to new data extracted from IR images with a substantial modality shift.
+We propose Modality Translator (ModTr) as an alternative to the common approach of fine-tuning a large model to the new modality.
+ModTr adapts the IR input image with a small transformation network trained to directly minimize the detection loss.
+The original RGB model can then work on the translated inputs without any further changes or fine-tuning to its parameters.
+Experimental results on translating from IR to RGB images on two well-known datasets show that our simple approach provides detectors that perform comparably or better than standard fine-tuning, without forgetting the knowledge of the original model.
+This opens the door to a more flexible and efficient service-based detection pipeline, where a unique and unaltered server, such as an RGB detector, runs constantly while being queried by different modalities, such as IR with the corresponding translations model.
+Our code is available at: \url{https://github.com/heitorrapela/ModTr}.